-Pe riods Content Personal study Objectives Week 1 2 per.
+Peri ods Content Personal study Objectives Week 1 2 per.
 Review of fundamental electric principals.
 Presentation of the course outline Summary exercises on simple aircraft electrical circuits Readings and exercises: Corresponding chapters in the reference manual and in the course notes.
 Circuit analysis. #2.5 (025T) Weeks 2 and 3 4 per.
 Study of electrical generation and distribution control circuits of twin-engine pistons and turbine aircraft.
 Battery and GPU circuits Starting circuit Ignition circuits Control circuit of DC generators and alternators.
 Monitoring Paralleling of DC generators and alternators Regulator-alternator relationship in twinengine aircraft Piper Aztec, Cessna 337 and Aerocommander will be used as examples.
 Readings and exercises: Corresponding chapters in the reference manual and in the course notes.
-Circuit analysis #3.5 et #3.6, #3,7, #3.8 et #3.9, #7 (025T), #8.1 et #8.3 (0263) Week 4 Semi-conductors circuit analysis.
-Zener diode Bipolar transistor Transistor used in commutation.
-Week 5 4 per.
-Sinusoidal wave (sine wave) Application of Ohm's Law on a resistive AC circuit Characteristics of the sine wave (period, frequency, special values, pulse, phase angle, phase shift) AC voltages and frequencies used in aeronautics Simple circuits with a single loop Y and Delta configuration of tree-phase electric power systems Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #2.1 à #2.4 (025T) Week 6 2 per.
-Transformers and rectifiers The ideal transformer Transformer ratio Center-tap transformer Multi-tap transformer Autotransformer Autotransformer Magneto Diode rectifier circuits Applications: turbine ignition circuit; Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #3.1 (0263) Week 7 2 per.
-Test 1 (20 points) Semi-conductors; e Ignition with magneto. lectrical circuits of twin-engine piston and turbin e aircrafts; AC #2, #3.5 à #3.9, #7 (025T)
+Circuit analysis #3.5 et #3.6, #3,7, #3.8 et #3.9, #7 (025T), #8.1 et #8.3 (0263) Weeks 4 and 5 4 per.
+Semi-conductors circuit analysis.
+Zener diodeBipolar transistorTransistor used in commutation.
+Week 6 2 per.
+Sinusoidal wave (sine wave) Application of Ohm's Law on a resistive AC circuit Characteristics of the sine wave (period, frequency, special values, pulse, phase angle, phase shift) AC voltages and frequencies used in aeronautics Simple circuits with a single loop Y and Delta configuration of tree-phase electric power systems Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #2.1 à #2.4 (025T) Week 7 2 per.
+Transformers and rectifiers The ideal transformer Transformer ratio Center-tap transformer Multi-tap transformer Autotransformer Magneto Diode rectifier circuits Applications: turbine ignition circuit; Ignition with magneto Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #3.1 (0263) Exam 1 2 per.
+Test 1 (25 points) Semi-conductors; electrical circuits of twin-engine piston and turbine aircrafts; AC

-Peri ods Content Personal study Objectives Week 8 2 per.
+Peri iods Content Personal study Objectives Week 8 2 per.
 AC electrical machines Three-phase rectifier The TRU (transformer-rectifier-unit Rotating inverter Tree-phase induction motor (IDG) Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #3.2 à #3.5 (0263) Weeks 9 to 11 6 per.
 AC generation and utilities systems Primary AC generation Aircraft power supplied by Ground Power Unit (GPU) or Auxiliary Power Unit (APU) Alternators paralleling with balanced load Operation in case of loss of an alternator GCU control circuits Generation system monitoring Using the Challenger 601 documentation, study of the brushless alternators.
 Study of aircraft with AC electric generation.
 Examples of AC utilities (hydraulic pump drives, flap motor of the Challenger 601).
 Readings and exercises: Corresponding chapters in the reference manual and in the course notes.
 Homework: Questionnaire on the Challenger circuits, the transformers and the electrical machines. #3.6 (025T), #8.2 et #8.3 (0263) Week 12 and 13 4 per.
 Capacitors and coils in direct current and in AC circuits Description of the physical characteristics that influence the capacity of a capacitor and the inductance of a coil Description of the charging and discharging process Grouping capacitors and coils Capacitive fuel level gauge.
 Description of the magnetic field produced by a basic coil.
 Capacitive and inductive reactance Voltage current phase shift through a capacitor and inductor Impedance triangle Active, reactive and apparent power Readings and exercises: Corresponding chapters in the reference manual and in the course notes. #1.3 et #1.4 (0263) Week 14 2 per.
-AC generation and utilities systems Introduction to A220 electrical generation system Week 15 2 per.
-Final Comprehensive Evaluation (30 points) Semi-conductors; electrical circuits for twin-engine piston and turbine aircrafts; DC capacitors and coils; sinusoidal waves; AC capacitors and coils; transformers and rectifiers; AC electric machines, AC generation systems
+Final Comprehensive Evaluation (35 points) Semi-conductors; electrical circuits for twin-engine piston and turbine aircrafts; DC capacitors and coils; sinusoidal waves; AC capacitors and coils; transformers and rectifiers; AC electric machines, AC generation systems